RPN calculators are not so common because it takes a bit of

 Unfortunately I don't have the original battery pack.

 I bought this calculator from swissmicros.com in 2018.
-This is a really good calculator.
+This is a good calculator.
 It has a good weight of 175g.
-It is mechanically very solid and the keyboard works well.
-The original HP keyboard is better but the DM42 keyboard is totally usable altought it is possible to presss a key without it registering which does not happen on original HP calculators.
-It is based on the code of Free42 (http://thomasokken.com/free42/ by Thomas Okken).
+It is mechanically very solid and the keyboard is good.
+The original HP keyboard is better but the DM42 keyboard is something you can get used to.
+It is an improvment over the DM15L keyboard but occasionally it is still possible to presss a key without it registering.
+The DM42 is based on the code of Free42 (http://thomasokken.com/free42/ by Thomas Okken).
 In other words it is a complete rewrite, not using any HP code.
 It does not have any of the bugs that the original HP42s had.

 I can recommend this calculator.
 It's very good.
 The display is very interesting.
 It is a digital paper display that can display images even when the calculator is off.
 The DM42 comes with a collection of "off-images".
 Those images are displayed when you turn the calculator off.
 Every time a different image.
 The display is quite large and the calculator can therefore show the entire stack and any software menus.
 The original HP42s had only two display lines.
 The DM42 calculator is about the same size as the original HP42s (a bit smaller) despite the larger display and an extra row of function keys.